envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 ### Using abseil form the image

-Abseil (optionally) is built in /root/abseil and can be used by customizing the Makefile e.g.:
+Abseil (optionally) is built in /root/abseil and can be used.
+Note that the abseil containers (e.g. flat\_hash\_set) excercise many syscalls which are not supported.
+Consequantally individual files should be pulled in which are relatively self contained (e.g. strings).
+Example customized Makefile:

 ```
 DOCKER_SDK=/sdk